Introduction to Types of Computer Cables

 1. HDMI cable

-HDMI (High definition Media Interface) is a type of computer cable which is used for transmitting high definition video and audio signals.
-Using the HDMI cables the audio and video signal can be easily transmitted without compromising the quality of images and can send crystal clear images using this cable.
+HDMI (High definition Media Interface) is a type of computer cable used to transmit high definition video and audio signals.
+Using the HDMI cables, the audio and video signal can be easily transmitted without compromising the quality of images and can send crystal clear images using this cable.
 The HDMI cables are used to connect cable boxes, TVs, DVD players, media streamers and other electronic devices.
-All types of Av devices can be connected to one standard cable which is HDMI cable.
-Also, one HDMI cable is capable to transmit both audio and video signals at the same time.
+All types of Av devices can be connected to one standard cable, which is an HDMI cable.
+Also, one HDMI cable is capable of transmitting both audio and video signals at the same time.

 2. VGA cable

 VGA (Video Graphics Ray) cable is another type of computer cable which is used for sending video signals and is used to link the monitor and the CPU of a computer.
 The VGA cable can also be used in HD televisions.
 All the information displayed on the monitor is coming from the VGA cable.
-In the cable, there is a total of 15 pins in the plug which have three rows containing 5 pins each.
-And the cable is easily fitted in monitor and the other end is fixed in CPU of a computer system.
+There is a total of 15 pins in the plugin the cable, which have three rows containing 5 pins each.
+And the cable is easily fitted in the monitor and the other end is fixed in the CPU of a computer system.

 3. DVI cable

 DVI cables are used to connect the LCD monitor and the video card.
-Using this cable the user can see high image quality without having any disturbance.
-The DVI cable is mostly used in CRT monitors which have a VGA connection.
+Using this cable, the user can see high image quality without having any disturbance.
+The DVI cable is mostly used in CRT monitors, which have a VGA connection.
 This cable transmits the digital and analog signals to the computer system.
-The DVI cable is enough capable of digital connections and analog connections.
-The DVI cable can be easily distinguished that whether it is analog or it is digital by looking if there is any flat pin present on the cable.
-If the flat pin has four pins around then it is DVI analog and there is only a flat pin then it is DVI digital.
+The DVI cable is capable enough of digital connections and analog connections.
+The DVI cable can be easily distinguished, whether it is analog or digital, by looking if there is any flat pin present on the cable.
+If the flat pin has four pins around, then it is a DVI analog, and there is only a flat pin, then it is DVI digital.

 4. Ethernet Cable